Two women having an outdoor fika. They drinking coffee and sharing cake with each other.

 2. Physical queues – and digital solutions

 At a pharmacy or your local grocery store’s meat counter, you’ll be forced to exercise patience as you wait to be served in a numbered queue.
-Many businesses have a ticketing system – usually a small machine hung on a wall that dispenses number notes.
-Once you grab your ticket, you’ll have to wait until your number shows up on a screen before you can proceed to the counter.
+Many businesses have a ticketing system, where you grab a ticket and then wait until your number shows up on a screen before you can proceed to the counter.

 But let it also be known that Sweden is a highly digital country, with plenty of online solutions.
 Many errands at the Swedish Tax Agency, for instance, can be done electronically.
 In 2023, nearly 7 million Swedes submitted their tax returns online.
 How's that for saving the paper in paperwork?